5 Weight Loss Pitfalls and How to Avoid Them

 - Online classes – short, individual classes around a variety of topics to continue your real food education.

-- Dishing Up Nutrition podcast – with new episodes each week and a new midweek mini-episode where we answer your questions, there is a huge library of free information directly from the nutritionists to keep you inspired to stay on track each week.
+- Dishing Up Nutrition podcast – with new episodes each week and a new midweek mini-episode where we answer your questions, there is a huge library of free information directly from the nutritionists and dietitians to keep you inspired to stay on track each week.
 Join our private Dishing Up Nutrition Facebook group moderated by nutritionists and nutrition educators!

 I know I wouldn’t have been successful in losing 90 pounds, or any amount of weight long-term, if I hadn’t gotten support.
 Focus on eating more protein for your metabolism, adding in healthy fat for cravings, limiting fruit and starchy veggies, filling up on non-starchy veggies, trying new recipes, and getting the support you need to be successful.